 The Swatara Rail-Trail stretches 10 miles along the western side of Swatara Creek, from Pine Grove almost to Lickdale, revealing remnants of both the canal and the railroad along the way.
 A new bridge, several hundred feet long, crosses the creek and provides a connection to Bear Hole Trail on the other side.
-Together, the trails provide a 20-mile loop of riding along the waterway.
+Together they span over 15 miles.

 Both trails are primarily surfaced with crushed limestone, but the rail-trail includes a short paved section along an unused road at its southern end at Waterville Bridge for the Appalachian Trail crossing.
 There is then about two miles of as yet unimproved but passable trail from the bridge to the Lickdale trailhead.
 Note that there is also an unimproved section on the rail-trail's northeastern end, between Suedberg and the Pine Grove Interchange, that is closed as of July 2013.